 When will California have legal online poker sites?

 That does not mean there is no interest in legalizing online poker for real money in California.
-Until recently, state lawmakers were introducing legislation every year to do just that.
+Until recently, state lawmakers were introducing poker legislation every year to do just that.
 After all, poker is hugely popular in the state thanks to the many California cardrooms as well as poker rooms at California tribal casinos.

 It may take a while, but the legalization of sports betting could help pave the way for other gambling expansions in California, including online poker.

+Offshore poker sites should be avoided.
 If you search online, you might find poker sites inviting players from California to create accounts and play games for real money.
 You should be aware that such sites operate outside of the country and do not follow US or California gambling laws.
 As such, regulators in California have no authority over the sites, making them risky for California players.

 If you are in California and run into any trouble playing on an offshore poker site, you have no guarantee that the site will address your issue.
-If you suspect fraud or any sort of improprieties in the games such as collusion, ghosting, or multi-accounting, you can only hope the site will respond to your concerns.
-The same goes for issues involving the security of your funds or personal information.
-If something goes wrong, you have no legal recourse since the sites are not beholden to US or California laws or regulations.
+If you suspect fraud or any sort of improprieties in the games – such as collusion, ghosting, or multi-accounting – you can only hope the site will respond to your concerns.

 Legal, regulated online poker sites in California must comply with a host of rules in order to operate.
 If an issue arises on a regulated online poker site, the site must respond to player concerns or complaints and remedy any problems accordingly or risk losing its license.